legacyLD/csv_challenge/README.md

 #CSV Challenge

-Write a Ruby program to first assemble a single set of records by parsing data from 3 different file formats and then display these records sorted in 3 different ways.
+Write a program to first assemble a single set of records by parsing data from 3 different file formats and then display these records sorted in 3 different ways.

 ###Guidelines

-We hope that this exercise will allow us to evaluate your skills as a developer.
+We will use this exercise to evaluate your skills as a developer.
 The qualities that we pay special attention to are:

 - Simplicity/elegance of design
 - Adherence to good software engineering principles